Frequency synthesizer: History

-The solution to this was the development of circuits which could generate multiple frequencies from a "reference frequency" produced by a crystal oscillator.
+The solution to this was the development of circuits that could generate multiple frequencies from a reference frequency produced by a crystal oscillator.
 This is called a frequency synthesizer.
-The new "synthesized" frequencies would have the frequency stability of the master crystal oscillator, since they were derived from it.
+The new synthesized frequencies have the same frequency stability of the master crystal oscillator since they are derived from it.

-Many techniques have been devised over the years for synthesizing frequencies.
-Some approaches include phase locked loops, double mix, triple mix, harmonic, double mix divide, and direct digital synthesis (DDS).
-The choice of approach depends on several factors, such as cost, complexity, frequency step size, switching rate, phase noise, and spurious output.

 Coherent techniques generate frequencies derived from a single, stable master oscillator.
 In most applications, a crystal oscillator is common, but other resonators and frequency sources can be used.
 Incoherent techniques derive frequencies from a set of several stable oscillators.
 The vast majority of synthesizers in commercial applications use coherent techniques due to simplicity and low cost.

-Synthesizers used in commercial radio receivers are largely based on phase-locked loops or PLLs.
+Multiple techniques are available for coherently synthesizing frequencies including frequency divider, phase locked loop (PLL) and direct digital synthesis (DDS).
+The choice of approach depends on several factors, such as cost, complexity, frequency step size, switching rate, phase noise, and spurious output.
 Many types of frequency synthesizer are available as integrated circuits, reducing cost and size.
-High end receivers and electronic test equipment use more sophisticated techniques, often in combination.

 System analysis and design

+Influential early books on frequency synthesis techniques include those by Floyd M. Gardner (his 1966 Phaselock techniques) and by Venceslav F. Kroupa (his 1973 Frequency Synthesis).

 A well-thought-out design procedure is considered to be the first significant step to a successful synthesizer project.
-In the system design of a frequency synthesizer, states Manassewitsch, there are as many "best" design procedures as there are experienced synthesizer designers.
-System analysis of a frequency synthesizer involves output frequency range (or frequency bandwidth or tuning range), frequency increments (or resolution or frequency tuning), frequency stability (or phase stability, compare spurious outputs), phase noise performance (e.g., spectral purity), switching time (compare settling time and rise time), and size, power consumption, and cost.
-James A. Crawford says that these are mutually contradictive requirements.
+In the system design of a frequency synthesizer, states Manassewitsch, there are as many best design procedures as there are experienced synthesizer designers.
+System analysis of a frequency synthesizer involves output frequency range, frequency adjustment increments, frequency stability, phase noise performance, switching time, size, power consumption, and cost.
+Crawford says that these are mutually contradictive requirements.

-Influential early books on frequency synthesis techniques include those by Floyd M. Gardner (his 1966 Phaselock techniques) and by Venceslav F. Kroupa (his 1973 Frequency Synthesis).

 Mathematical techniques analogous to mechanical gear-ratio relationships can be employed in frequency synthesis when the frequency synthesis factor is a ratio of integers.
 This method allows for effective planning of distribution and suppression of spectral spurs.

-Variable-frequency synthesizers, including DDS, are routinely designed using Modulo-N arithmetic to represent phase.
+Variable-frequency synthesizers, including DDS, are routinely designed using modular arithmetic arithmetic to represent phase.